If you’ve ever walked barefoot on rocky soil or stone-strewn paths, you already know it can be painful.

 Cord sole shoes were developed during WWII because rubber was in short supply.
 They were a cheap way for military personnel to keep their feet dry and warm while on the battlefield.

-The raw sole (and its many variations) is a relatively new material that a man with a dream created.
+The raw sole (and its many variations) is a relatively new material created by a man with a dream.
 The inventor started by making a prototype with old car tires.
 The new material is more robust and more resilient than previous materials used for soles.

 14. PVC Soles